alexandrosmagos/dyn-dns-list/README.md

 - [ydns.io](https://ydns.io/) (2 domains)
 - [duckdns.org](https://www.duckdns.org/) (1 domain)

 Note the above counts are not updated with the new ones.
-Since last update the count went from 40718 to 76175 domains.
 They will be automatically be updated in the next commits.

 ## Back matter